KoljaWindeler/ytube_music_player/README.md

 type for mini-media-player or `media_content_type` for the service call | details --  | --
 `playlist` | plays a playlist from YouTube. *You can get the playlist Id from the Youtube Music website.
-Open a playlist from the library and copy the id from the link e.g. https://music.youtube.com/playlist?list=PL6H6TfFpYvpersxxxxxxxxxaPueTqieF*
+Open a playlist from the library and copy the id from the link e.g. https://music.youtube.com/playlist?list=PL6H6TfFpYvpersxxxxxxxxxaPueTqieF*.
+You can also use `media_content_id: all_library_tracks` to start a playlist with all tracks from your library.
 `channel` | Starts a radio based on a playlist.
 So the id has to be a **playlist_id** `vid_channel` | Starts a radio based on a videoId.
 So the id has to be a **video_id** `album` | plays an album. *You can  get the album Id from the Youtube Music website.
 Open an album from the library https://music.youtube.com/library/albums and copy the Id from the links*